 Creating workshops and other design education-based programs for Los Angeles’ and San Diego’s young Black and underrepresented communities. (e.g. SoCal NOMA Summer Camp)

 Connecting with WSoA Alumni Network

 Creating a potential mentorship program to facilitate professional relationships, contacts, and prospective job opportunities.

 Hosting conversations with graduate and current students around issues of racism and discrimination that persist within the architectural career of academia and professional practice and what might be done to combat it.

 Utilizing the wider NOMAS community and other minority organizations to build professional relationships with Black and underrepresented architects outside the WSoA.

 In June 2020, NOMAS of WU sent out an anonymous survey to students, alumni, and faculty.
 The purpose of this survey was to gain valuable insight of voices from the WSoA community regarding the response and actions for the Black Lives Matter movement, COVID-19 crisis, and previous Town Hall unresolved items.
-Further collaboration with alumni, educators, and students through national and regional Town Halls, provided the backbone of this Statement.
+Further collaboration with alumni, educators, and students through national and regional Town Halls, and meetings and input from Woodbury University Black Student Association, provided the backbone of this Statement.
 Feedback was then synthesized into categories allotting responsibility to Administration or Students.
 This document emphasizes those voices of the WU community into actionable items to be held accountable by the WSoA.
 The student organization collective seeks to continue to work with SoA administration and faculty to prioritize and enact these measures.